 The performance audit's six findings are summarized in the Executive Summary.
 The performance audit has 26 recommendations, of which 8 recommendations are directed to the Director of Planning, 14 recommendations are directed to the Director of the Mayor's Office of Housing, and 4 recommendations are directed to the Board of Supervisors.
 The Director of Planning and Director of the Mayor's Office of Housing agree or partially agree with all the recommendations.
-The written responses from the Director of Planning and Director of the Mayor's Office of Housing are attached to this report, beginning on page 81.
+The written responses from the Director of Planning and Director of Housing are attached to this report, beginning on page 81.